Best Bitcoin ETF in 2026: Which One Should You Buy?

 ² GBTC converted from a closed-end trust (operating since 2013) to an ETF in January 2024.
 Legacy holders may have significant unrealized gains that create tax-driven switching costs.

-³ HODL sponsor fee waived to 0% until July 31, 2026 or $2.5B in AUM, whichever comes first.
-Standard 0.20% fee applies afterward.
+³ HODL sponsor fee was waived to 0% through July 31, 2026 (capped at $2.5B in AUM).
+The standard 0.20% fee applies from August 1, 2026.

 ⁴ VanEck uses Gemini as custodian — one of only two non-Coinbase custody arrangements among major spot Bitcoin ETFs.